nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 ## Create registry value to indicate antivirus software compatibility

-A registry value is required for delivery of the January 2018 patches via Windows Update or WSUS.
-[Microsoft documentation](https://support.microsoft.com/en-us/help/4072699) states: "*some third-party applications have been making unsupported calls into Windows kernel memory that cause stop errors (also known as bluescreen errors) to occur*".
-Requiring the registry value  before the patches will apply is a safety mechanism to prevent systems from having bluescreen errors.
+A registry value is required for delivery of the January 2018 patches via Windows Update or WSUS. **Absence of the registry value will also prevent future security updates from being installed via Windows Update or WSUS.** Microsoft [antivirus guidance](https://support.microsoft.com/en-us/help/4072699/) states: *"Customers will not receive the January 2018 security updates (**or any subsequent security updates**) and will not be protected from security vulnerabilities unless their antivirus software vendor sets the following registry key"*.
+If the system does not have antivirus software, then the registry value still needs to be created.

 The registry value to set is:
 * Key Path: HKLM\Software\Microsoft\Windows\CurrentVersion\QualityCompat